localstack/docs/content/en/user-guide/aws/lambda/index.md

 #### Custom IDs for function URLs via tags

-If you need to create a predictable URL for the function, you can assign a custom ID to be used by speficying the `_custom_id_` tag on the function itself.
+If you need to create a predictable URL for the function, you can assign a custom ID to be used by specifying the `_custom_id_` tag on the function itself.

 Simply set (or update) the tags on the function to include the desired custom ID, for example: